nvdaes/emoticons/readme.md

 * NVDA+E: speaking emoticons on/off, toggles between speaking text as it is written, or with the emoticons replaced by the human description.
 * NVDA+I: show a dialog to select an emoticon you want to copy.

+## Changes for 9.0 ##

+* Added the possibility of choosing if add-on emojis should be spoken.

 ## Changes for 8.0 ##